Post-LLM/BIPOST/README.md

 ## Introduction

 preference learning (e.g., with DPO or RLHF) and supervised fine-tuning (SFT).
 The common sequential approach treats each stage independently, but this can cause the model to forget the first objective when optimizing for the second.
 We introduce BiPOST, a computationally efficient implementation of a bi-objective/bilevel LLM post-training framework that enhances model performance compared to single-objective/single-level LLM training.
-BiPOST offers a one-stop LLM tuning framework: a pre-trained LLM is optimized for bi-objective in one stage, with comparable memory and runtime cost to sequentially optimizing each objective.
+BiPOST offers a one-stop LLM tuning framework: a pre-trained LLM is optimized for bi-objective in one stage, with comparable memory and runtime cost to optimize each objective sequentially.

 ## Installation

-1. Create conda environment
+1. Create a conda environment

 ```bash
 conda create -n bipost python=3.10